TN 31 (04-16)

 If Title II only, input COA via eRPS (which is automatically sent to the MBR the night following the change).

-If Title XVI only, you must report address changes in MSSICS and eRPS.
-(Since eRPS does not send address changes to the SSR, all address changes must be reported in both eRPS and MSSICS.)
+If Title XVI only, you must first record the address change in eRPS and then go to MSSICS and build the SSR. (eRPS does not send address changes to the SSR).

 If a concurrent case, you must make a separate input to the MBR (which will update the eRPS) and the SSR.